FreyaJiang0104/Bank-Telemarketing-Success-Prediction/README.md

 | `campaign`  | the number of contacts made during this campaign for each client | int64 | No   | Numerical     |
 | `pdays`     | the number of days that passed since each client was last contacted in a previous campaign | int64 | No   | Numerical     |
 | `previous`  | the number of contacts made before this campaign for each client | int64 | No   | Numerical     |

+### Due to the inability to display images drawn using the Plotly package in the ipynb file uploaded to Github, I have provided an additional PDF file that showcases all the Plotly images.